dlops-io/ml-workflow/README.md

 ## Setup Environments
 In this tutorial we will setup a container to manage packaging python code for training and creating jobs on Vertex AI (AI Platform) to run training tasks.

-**In order to complete this tutorial you will need your GCP account setup and a WandB account setup.**

 ### Clone the github repository
 - Clone or download from [here](https://github.com/dlops-io/ml-workflow)